alitkbbl/shopingLapTob/README.md

 Laptop Shopping Project
-This project is a full-stack laptop shopping site developed using Next.jsand React for the front-end and Express and Node.jsfor the back-end.
-The site features an admin panel where administrators can add and edit laptops, and regular users can log in and add laptops to their shopping carts.
+Welcome to the Laptop Shopping Project!
+This is a full-stack web application designed for purchasing laptops.
+The front-end is built with Next.jsand React, and the back-end uses Express and Node.js.The application includes an admin panel for managing products and a user interface for customers to browse and purchase laptops.

+Table of Contents
 Prerequisites

+Installation and Setup

+Clone the Repository

+Install Dependencies

+Start the Servers

+Environment Variables

+Features

+Folder Structure

+Contributing

+License

+Prerequisites
+Before you begin, ensure you have the following installed:

 Node.js(version 14 or higher)

 NPM

 Git